CBD Isolate: What It Is, How to Use It, and More

 Is CBD Isolate Legal?

 Yes, CBD isolate is federally legal in the United States because it contains less than 0.3% THC.
 This trace amount of THC is not enough to produce any psychoactive effects.
 However, some states have additional restrictions in place.
-For example, in Virginia, you need a prescription to buy any CBD product.
+For example, in Virginia, you need a prescription to buy any CBD wellness product.